-Today, The Lemp Mansion is a restaurant and inn that also holds events.
+Today, the Lemp Mansion is a restaurant and inn that also holds events.
 On Sunday night, the inn hosts a Murder Mystery Dinner.

 But back to when the couple lived in the Harlow House.
-Sharon told several friends of creepy occurrences in the home and even mentioned it in interviews.
+Tate told several friends of creepy occurrences in the home and even mentioned it in interviews.
 For example, once, when she was sleeping in the master bedroom alone, she saw a "creepy little man."
 Her friends say she she believed it to be Paul Bern's ghost.
 She was so freaked out when she saw the alleged ghost that she ran out of the room and then saw a hanging shadowy corpse with its throat slit in the hallway.
 There are also stories about two other people dying in the swimming pool over the years.

 Guests who’ve stayed in room 220 have experienced the TV changing channels on its own accord, and some have said they felt cold hands touching them in their sleep.
 There’s also reportedly a phantom bellboy who knocks on doors and announces “room service,” but when guests get to the door, no one's there.
 One of the more popular—and possibly most disturbing encounters—is the sound of an infant crying in the basement.
 The hotel website reads, “Staff have found themselves running upstairs to escape the sound of the cries.
 Though the sounds are very real to those who hear them, there has been no information that has explained the phenomenon.”

 If you want to investigate things for yourself, you can stay at the plantation for $175/night.

 A few weeks after Lam went missing, her body was discovered in the rooftop water tank after visitors and tenants complained about a funky taste.
 They later found odd footage of her in the elevator from the night of her disappearance.
 It's difficult to make out what she's doing; it looks like she's either playing hide-and-seek with someone outside the elevator, or she's frightened and attempting to hide from someone but the doors won't seem to shut.
-Authorities ruled the death accidental drowning but because you need a key to access the roof, many suspect foul play.
+Authorities ruled the death accidental drowning—but because you need a key to access the roof, many suspect foul play.

-During the mid-twentieth century, this large Los Feliz home was the (seemingly) happy home of Dr. Harold Perelson and his family, until the horrific night of December, 6, 1959 when he murdered his wife in her sleep with a ball-peen hammer and attempted to murder his three children before drinking acid to kill himself.
+During the mid 20th century, this large Los Feliz home was the (seemingly) happy home of Dr. Harold Perelson and his family, until the horrific night of December, 6, 1959 when he murdered his wife in her sleep with a ball-peen hammer and attempted to murder his three children before drinking acid to kill himself.

 Fortunately, his eldest daughter let out a scream when he struck her in the head, waking up the younger children who then walked into the hallway to find out what was going on.
 During the commotion, they were all able to flee.
-Before the murder-suicide, he was a successful doctor who invented a new type of syringe after investing most of money into its research and production, but he got screwed out of the rights (leading investigators to blame financial problems).
+Before the murder-suicide, he was a successful doctor who invented a new type of syringe after investing most of money into its research and production, but he got screwed out of the rights, leading investigators to blame financial problems.
 Other creepy details include a passage of Dante's Divine Comedy left open on his bedside table.

-Two years later, it was sold to the Enriquez family, who] used it as "storage unit," and their son continued to to do so until he sold it to a couple in 2016 who had plans to fix it up.
+Two years later, it was sold to the Enriquez family, who used it as "storage unit," and their son continued to to do so until he sold it to a couple in 2016 who had plans to fix it up.
 But it seems to have scared them off because within a few years it's on the market again.
 Photographers also report a feeling of needing to "run away" from the house when they get close up to it.

 Eventually, Baker was exposed and run out of town, and today the property is an active hotel.
 It's said to be haunted by several ghosts, including a bearded man wearing Victorian clothing and a five-year-old girl.

-Those who’ve stayed at the hotel say the Lady in Red whispers in men’s ears and leaves pearls from her broken necklace on guests pillows.
+Those who’ve stayed at the hotel say the Lady in Red whispers in men’s ears and leaves pearls from her broken necklace on guests' pillows.
 Guests can stay in the Lady in Red suite to experience it themselves, and if that’s too much for you, the Red Lady Bloody Mary at the hotel restaurant should suffice.

-You can do an overnight ghost hunt tour from 9 p.m. to 5 a.m. at the Asylum, a two-hour paranormal tour from 10:30 p.m. to 12:30 a.m., or a 90-minute day tour.
+You can take an overnight ghost hunt tour from 9 p.m. to 5 a.m. at the Asylum, a two-hour paranormal tour from 10:30 p.m. to 12:30 a.m., or a 90-minute day tour.

 Don't buy it?
 Take a candlelit ghost tour of the museum to decide for yourself.
-And even if you don't catch an apparition out the corner of your eye or heard children playing and floorboards in empty rooms, you'll at least get the sense that you're intruding on someone else's space in completely different time since it's virtually the same as was when Gertrude died.
+And even if you don't catch an apparition out the corner of your eye or hear children playing and floorboards in empty rooms, you'll at least get the sense that you're intruding on someone else's space, in a completely different time, since it's virtually the same as was when Gertrude died.

 In 1892, Lizzie Borden was the main suspect for the axe murders of her father and stepmother.
 Borden was tried and acquitted of the murders, and guests who visit Lizzie's house in Fall River, Massachusetts say she can be heard cackling about it.
-Others say that you can sometimes hear a maid screaming for help and that Lizzie's axed parents stalk the grounds.
+Others say that you can sometimes hear a maid screaming for help, and that Lizzie's slaughtered parents stalk the grounds.
 You can experience the paranormal activity yourself by visiting the Lizzie Borden House, which is now a museum and bed and breakfast.